 SDCCN -> Goto -> Settings -> Task processor

-Then initialise the tool via SDCCN ->Utilities -> Activate.
+Then initialize the tool via SDCCN ->Utilities -> Activate.

-If the initialisation was successful you should get the following messages:
+If the initialization was successful you should get the following messages:

-Local initialisation of new Service Data Control Center
+Local initialization of new Service Data Control Center

 Destination to SAP created